efjimm/MEMP/getting-started.markdown

 protocol = https
 cert_file = /path/to/fullchain.pem
 cert_key = /path/to/key.pem
+allow_embedding = true
 ```

 The certificate files need the correct permissions for Grafana to be able to read them.
 You can
 check if Grafana is able to read them by running `$ sudo journalctl -u grafana-server` after
 restarting grafana.

+The `allow_embedding` option allows public dashboards to be embedded in iframes.

 Enable the service on startup: